 08.03 Program Feedback

 The security inspection program is expected to be dynamic and to respond to changes in the threat environment and insights gained through the implementation of the inspection activity.
-Therefore, inspectors identify problems in implementing the program, and to recommend changes to or changes to the ROP for consideration by NRR.
+Therefore, regional and headquarters inspectors should identify problems in implementing the program, and to recommend changes to NSIR for consideration, or changes to the ROP for consideration by NRR.
 Any such feedback and recommendations should be submitted utilizing the feedback process outlined in IMC 0801.

 2201-09 INTEGRATED INSPECTION PLANS

-must develop annual site-specific inspection plans consistent with the program and the inspection planning module of the Reactor Program System which assists in managing inspection resources and monitoring inspection program completion.
+Regional and headquarters inspectors must develop annual site-specific inspection plans consistent with the program and the inspection planning module of the Reactor Program System which assists in managing inspection resources and monitoring inspection program completion.
 Under circumstances where the operation of multiple units at a site is not comparable, the inspection plan should be specific for each unit.
 The regional integrated inspection plan (i.e., the integration of individual site or unit plans) should project the planned inspection activities and available resources for all licensee facilities at the periodicity prescribed by the program offices (NSIR and NRR).
 The integrated plan should also provide for a summary of the fraction of regional resources allocated to each of the individual program elements discussed in section 07 of this chapter.

 Planning significant alterations to the baseline inspection program to accommodate a licensee’s particular situation requires the concurrence of the Deputy Director, NSIR/DSO.
 Significant alterations include treating a multi-unit site as separate single unit sites or increasing or decreasing the frequency of inspections or significant deviations in completing the minimum inspection requirements identified for procedure completion in the baseline inspection procedures.
 The factors to consider when planning alterations to the baseline inspection program include: (1) known licensed activities; (2) the facility size, design, age; and (3) complexity of the licensee’s programs.